WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 See also [MB, megabyte](#mb-megabyte).

 ## media, medium

 ## mega-

+In general, don't hyphenate words beginning with *mega-* such as *megabit, megabyte, megahertz,* and *megapixel* unless *mega-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

+For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).

 ## memory

 ## menu bar

 In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.